permutationlock/aven.h/README.md

 [^3]: I like to know what is in my C namespace.
 I am a [musl][6]
       man and can easliy read through the  libc and Linux headers.
-      For targets like Windows with less "accessible" headers, but great documentation, I decided to take more control.
+      Windows has "less accessible" header, but
+      good documentation and little variation in architecture, so I just wrote the definitions myself.

 [1]: https://ziglang.org/
 [2]: https://nullprogram.com/blog/2023/09/27/